Chun-Yang/leetcode/PROGRESS.md

-second: 382
-nextReviewPoint: 400

-TODO: 1 - 400 tag and categorize
+1 - 400 tag and categorize